marcoalopez/GrainSizeTools/DOCS/getting started_src.md

 - ``template.py``: This file contains the default (Matplotlib) parameters used by the script to generate plots.
 - ``get.py``: This file contains the welcome message of the script.

-For beginners, we recommend using the Jupyter notebooks provided with the script.
+They also contain a folder called DATA, where you should place the grain size data you want to quantify, and various Jupyter notebooks.
+For beginners, it is recommended to use these Jupyter notebooks templates.
 There are three different notebooks depending on the type of study you want to perform: (i) quantification of grain size distributions (``grainsize_pop_template.ipynb``), (ii) approximation of grain size distributions using stereological methods (``stereology_template.ipynb``), and (iii) paleopiezometry (``paleopiezometry_template.ipynb``).
 These notebooks contain all the necessary instructions on how to use them through practical examples.
-The user will only have to change some parameters to adapt them to their case and delete everything that is not needed.
-Once this has been done, all the analyses and figures will be contained in a fully reproducible single document that can be exported to other formats (pdf, html, etc.).
-If you use this workflow, ideally you should copy the entire contents of the script (<<1 MB), i.e. the code, the folder structure and the notebooks, for each study you conduct.
+The user will only have to change some parameters to adapt them to their study case and delete everything that is not needed.
+Once this is done, all the analyses and figures will be contained in a single folder, and all the procedures in a single fully reproducible document that can be exported to other formats (pdf, html, etc.) if needed.
+If you use this workflow, you should ideally copy the entire contents of the script (<<1 MB), i.e. the code, the folder structure and the notebooks, for each grain size study you conduct.

-TODO
+> [!IMPORTANT]
+> The GrainSizeTools script is not designed to deal with microscopic images but to quantify and visualize grain size populations and estimate stresses via paleopiezometers. **It is therefore necessary to measure the grain diameters or the cross sectional areas/volumes of the grains in advance and store them in a txt/csv/excel file**.
+For this task, we strongly recommend to use the [*ImageJ*](http://rsbweb.nih.gov/ij/) application or one of its different flavours (see [here](http://fiji.sc/ImageJ)).
+ImageJ-type applications are public domain image processing programs widely used in scientific research and run on all operating systems.
+This wiki includes a short tutorial on how to measure the areas of the grain profiles with ImageJ.
+The combined use of **ImageJ** and **GrainSizeTools script** is intended to ensure that all data processing steps are done through free and open-source programs/scripts that run under any operating system.
+If you are dealing with EBSD data instead, we encourage you to use the [MTEX toolbox](https://mtex-toolbox.github.io/) for grain reconstruction.

+> [!NOTE]
+> The script is organized in a modular way intended to facilitate modifying, reusing and extending the code if necessary.
+If you have coding skills, don't hesitate to implement your own methods.

 ### Open the Jupyter templates